 If that’s not enough then I have no idea what it is you are trying to do and if you did manage to fill them all I dread to think what it would look like when you had finished!

-The program opens up by offering a Multi-Mode Start Up screen that gives you the choice of going into the Full Featured Editor, Easy Editor, the dedicated 360º module, Express Projects, the Theme Designer or the Slideshow Creator.
+The program opens up by offering a Multi-Mode Start Up screen that gives you the choice of going into Full Mode, Storyboard Mode, the Slideshow Creator or Auto Mode.

 Here you can also choose the aspect ratio of your project (note the new 1:1 aspect ratio for social media footage.) although there is a handy button on the user interface that you can also use later to set the aspect ratio.

 If you are always going to be using the full editor you can also check the box on the bottom to skip this screen in the future.